chriswooten/football/README.md

  - Central time will be used for all cutoffs that aren't maintained by the league software

 ### Important Dates
- - Trade deadline
+ - Trade deadline: Commencement of NFL Week 12 games
  - Extensions deadline
- - Steal deadline
+ - Taxi Squad Steal deadline: Commencement of NFL Week 12 games
  - Drop deadline
  - Contracts due by
  - Rookie draft
  - Free agent draft

+### Important Times
+ - 24 hours to respond to a taxi squad activation
+ - 48 hours to assign a contract length to players acquired from waivers
+ - 7+ days (time allowing) to get contracts in following the free agent draft
+ - 7+ days (time allowing) to get taxi squads down to 5 or fewer players following the free agent draft

 ### FAQ
 Q: Chris, I realy loved franchise tags.
 What happened to them?

 A: (1) Liar.
-(2) Just trade your first for the player before the end of the season and [transtion tag](#transition-tags) them, then.
+(2) Just trade your first for the player before the trade deadline and [transtion tag](#transition-tags) them, then.

 -----
 Q: What about extending contracts when we promote players from taxi squads?